 - Reforming Federal Land Management.
 The federal government owns a vast amount of land that would be better managed if privatized, given to state governments, or transferred to stand-alone trust organizations.

 - Indian Lands and Indian Subsidies.
 The Bureau of Indian Affairs has a long and troubled history with American Indians, and it has been one of the most scandal-prone federal agencies.
-The path to prosperity for Indians on reservations is through greater independence and improved governance, and not through federal subsidies and top-down regulations.
+The path to prosperity for Indians on reservations is through greater independence and improved governance, not through subsidies and top-down regulations.